Someday (Mariah Carey song): Composition

 The fourth song on the track list of Mariah Carey, "Someday" is the album's first up-tempo track.
 It is a dance-pop, new jack swing and R&B song, which lasts for a duration of four minutes, six seconds.
 "Someday" is set in common time and in the key of E major.
 Lyrically, it is about how Carey is "gleefully" waiting for bad karma to come to her ex-boyfriend who "dumped" her, which can be heard in the lyrics "Cause I know you'll soon discover / you're needing me in spite of all the others."

+Record Mirror critic Gary Crossing thought Carey's vocals sounded like those of American singer Madonna on the latter's 1989 song "Like a Prayer".

 Critical reception

 AllMusic writer Ashley S. Battel said it is "energetic".
 Pan-European magazine Music & Media described the song as "upbeat dance pop with a prominent role for Carey's joyous and confident vocals."
 To mark twenty-five years since the release of Mariah Carey in June 1990, Billboard writer Trevor Anderson wrote a track-by-track review of the album in June 2015.
 He noted that, being the fourth track on the track listing, it is the album's first up-tempo song and that is "beats new life" into it as a result.
 However, he felt that some of the rhythmic arrangements and the electric guitar solo during the bridge prevented "Someday" from sounding timeless.
 Another editor, Larry Flick commented, "One of the front-running pop divas of the '90s picks up the pace with this contagious, new jack-inflected popper that has already proven irresistible at pop radio."
+Record Mirror critic Robin Smith wrote: "It's all very nice and very pretty, but Mariah still sounds like a Bobby Davro impression of Whitney Houston."